opensearch-project/opensearch-build/tools/standard-test/README.md

     ./deploy_single_tar_cluster.sh -v 1.0.0 -t releases -a arm64 -s false
     ```
   * The script allows in process wait and cleanup, meaning a `SIGINT / SIGTERM / SIGEXIT` or any child process throlwing `EXIT` signal will result in termination of the
-    cluster as well as the temporary working directory
+    cluster as well as the temporary working directory.
-  * If you want to run the deployment in detach mode, just run the command with `nohup <commands> &`
+  * If you want to run the deployment in detach mode, just run the command with `nohup <commands> &`.